Industrial Revolution: Iron process innovations

+Copper smelting

+Smelting of copper in reverberatory furnaces using coal was pioneered in Bristol in the 1680s.
+Swansea in Britain developed in the 19th century into the World's prime hub of copper smelting importing ore from places like Chile, Cuba and Australia.

+Reverberatory furnaces were introduced to Chile around 1830 by Charles Saint Lambert.
+This revolutionized Chilean copper mining to such degree that the country came to supply 19% of the copper produced worldwide in the 19th century.
+The use of mineral coal instead charcoal in reverberatory furnaces introduced by Saint Lambert also meant a decrease in the dependency on the scarce firewood to be found on Atacama Desert and its surrounding semi-arid areas as was the case with earlier smelting technology.

 Steam power

 A Watt steam engine, invented by James Watt, who transformed the steam engine from a reciprocating motion that was used for pumping to a rotating motion suited to industrial applications; Watt and others significantly improved the efficiency of the steam engine.

 Newcomen's steam-powered atmospheric engine was the first practical piston steam engine; subsequent steam engines were to power the Industrial Revolution.

 The development of the stationary steam engine was important in the Industrial Revolution; however, during its early period, most industrial power was supplied by water and wind.
 In Britain, by 1800 an estimated 10,000 horsepower was being supplied by steam.
 By 1815 steam power had grown to 210,000 hp.

 The first commercially successful industrial use of steam power was patented by Thomas Savery in 1698.
 He constructed in London a low-lift combined vacuum and pressure water pump that generated about one horsepower (hp) and was used in waterworks and a few mines.
 The first successful piston steam engine was introduced by Thomas Newcomen before 1712.
 Newcomen engines were installed for draining hitherto unworkable deep mines, with the engine on the surface; these were large machines, requiring a significant amount of capital, and produced upwards of 5 hp.
 They were extremely inefficient by modern standards, but when located where coal was cheap at pit heads, they opened up a great expansion in coal mining by allowing mines to go deeper.
 The engines spread to Hungary in 1722, then Germany and Sweden; 110 were built by 1733.
 In the 1770s John Smeaton built large examples and introduced improvements.
 1,454 engines had been built by 1800.
-Despite their disadvantages, Newcomen engines were reliable, easy to maintain and continued to be used in coalfields until the early 19th century.
+Despite their disadvantages, Newcomen engines were reliable and easy to maintain and continued to be used in coalfields until the early 19th century.